-The Center for the Advancement of Well-Being supports the Well-Being LLC, where students participate in a strengths-based, values-guided, holistic college experience that includes traditional academic study, and also opportunities to learn about themselves and how they relate to others.
+The Center for the Advancement of Well-Being supports the Well-Being VLC, an inclusive virtual community where students are encouraged to explore well-being topics through reflective learning and shared experiences.
+This holistic experience includes traditional academic study, experiential learning, personal practices, and opportunities for students to learn about themselves and how they relate to others.

 This "whole person" education equips students to make important decisions such as choosing a major and career path.
 Topics include positive psychology, mindfulness, compassion, meaning, life purpose, and self-awareness are approached through experiential learning and discussions.
-Stress is a significant challenge for most college students; accordingly, the Well-Being LLC devotes significant time each week exploring techniques for managing stress along with increasing mental, emotional, and physical well-being.
+Stress is a significant challenge for most college students.
+Accordingly, the Well-Being VLC devotes significant time each week exploring techniques for managing stress along with increasing mental, emotional, and physical well-being.

-The Well-Being LLC program is grounded in and supports the development of the following principles:
+The Well-Being VLC program is grounded in and supports the development of the following principles:

 Mindfulness-focused: Developing basic mindful awareness skills involves deliberately paying attention in the present moment, to whatever is unfolding, with a non-judgmental approach that includes curiosity, kindness, and acceptance.
 Without mindfulness, situations involving psychological or physical distress can sometimes deteriorate rapidly.
 With mindfulness and with other self-management practices, students are better equipped to respond skillfully rather than react unskillfully to the complexity and immediacy of their lives.

-Values-guided: The Well-Being LLC supports students in actively and continually clarifying their personal values in addition to the embodiment of mindfulness, compassion, creativity, self-efficacy, and community resilience.
-Sharing their values, experiences, knowledge, and healthy coping skills is an important aspect of peer support in the Well-Being LLC program.
+Values-guided: The Well-Being VLC supports students in actively and continually clarifying their personal values in addition to the embodiment of mindfulness, compassion, creativity, self-efficacy, and community resilience.
+Sharing their values, experiences, knowledge, and healthy coping skills is an important aspect of peer support in the Well-Being VLC program.

 Self-directed: Well-being is a process that must be directed by the individual student, who defines her or his own goals and designs a unique path towards those goals in the context of college life.
 The most empowered students assume personal responsibility for their own self-care, practice healthy coping strategies, seek appropriate support, and utilize campus resources.